pkuhxy/Consis-multiID/data_preprocess/README.md

 ### Step 5 - Organize Data

-If you want to train a text to image and video generation model.
-You need to arrange all the dataset in this [format](https://github.com/PKU-YuanGroup/ConsisID/tree/main/asserts/demo_train_data/dataname):
+If you want to train your own identity-preserving text-to-video generation model, you need to arrange all the dataset in this [format](https://github.com/PKU-YuanGroup/ConsisID/tree/main/asserts/demo_train_data/dataname):

 ```
 📦 datasets/